tldr-pages/tldr/pages/common/gdu.md

 > Disk usage analyzer with console interface.
 > More information: <https://github.com/dundee/gdu>.

-- Show disk usage of the current directory:
+- Show the disk usage of the current directory:

 `gdu`

-- Show disk usage of given directory:
+- Show the disk usage of a given directory:

 `gdu {{path/to/directory}}`

-- Show disk usage of all mounted disks:
+- Show the disk usage of all mounted disks:

 `gdu --show-disks`

-- Show disk usage but ignore some paths:
+- Show the disk usage of the current directory but ignore some sub-directories:

-`gdu --ignore-dirs {{/sys,/proc}} /`
+`gdu --ignore-dirs {{path/to/directory1,path/to/directory2,...}}`

-- Ignore paths by regular pattern:
+- Ignore paths by regular expression:

-`gdu --ignore-dirs-pattern {{'.*[abc]+'}}`
+`gdu --ignore-dirs-pattern '{{.*[abc]+}}'`

 - Ignore hidden directories: